 - Pro forma cash flow statement must be based upon objective and reliable information to create an accurate projection of financial needs and status that can help convince the investors.

 For example, consider the following financial numbers of a hypothetical firm

-As per the given scenario, estimated earnings after tax on sales should be 23.31% which is an average of the last five years.
-This is an ideal representation of estimates as per pro forma cash flow statement.
+As per the given scenario, estimated earnings after-tax on sales should be 23.31%, which is an average of the last five years.
+It is an ideal representation of estimates as per pro forma cash flow statement.

 Similarly, depreciation on sales can be estimated at 4.49% and net-working capital on sales 7.08% as per previous year trends.
 Based on these estimations following Pro forma cash flow statement can be prepared for analysis of the year 2018

 Based on these figures, the firm can ascertain the cash flow available with it at the end of the current financial year.

 Types of Pro Forma Cash Flow Statement

 It can be prepared for a short term, medium-term and long term based on the requirement from the management.

 The preparation of short term statements is on a monthly, weekly, or daily basis.
 The use of these is to make short-term decisions.
 I.e., for day to day, operating decisions like budgetingBudgetingBudgeting is a method used by businesses to make precise projections of revenues and expenditure for a future specific period of time while taking into account various internal and external factors prevailing at that time. for an expense, planning for temporary cash deficits, etc.